-During the first six months of fiscal 2005, we distributed \$31 million from our amended and restated deferred compensation plan (the "Deferred Compensation Plan") as a result of participant terminations or at the direction of the participants.
+During the first nine months of fiscal 2005, we distributed \$64 million from our amended and restated deferred compensation plan (the "Deferred Compensation Plan") as a result of participant terminations or at the direction of the participants.
 This amount represented compensation and/or stock option gains previously deferred by those participants pursuant to the terms of our Deferred Compensation Plan.
-The amounts of all of these payment obligations were previously reflected in the "More than 5 Years" column of the contractual obligations table contained in the section entitled "Management's Discussion and Analysis of Financial Condition and Results of Operations" of the Analog Devices Annual Report on Form 10-K for the fiscal year ended October 30, 2004.
+As a result of the adoption of certain provisions of the American Jobs Creation Act, participants have the opportunity until December 31, 2005, to elect to withdraw amounts previously deferred.
+As a result of withdrawals pursuant to elections under these provisions or upon termination, participants have withdrawn approximately \$58 million of deferred compensation which was previously reflected in the "More than 5 Years" column of the contractual obligations table contained in the section entitled "Management's Discussion and Analysis of Financial Condition and Results of Operations" of the Analog Devices Annual Report on Form 10-K for the fiscal year ended October 30, 2004.

-At April 30, 2005, our principal source of liquidity was \$2,617 million of cash and cash equivalents and short-term investments.
+At July 30, 2005, our principal source of liquidity was \$2,784 million of cash and cash equivalents and short-term investments.
 We believe that our existing sources of liquidity and cash expected to be generated from future operations, together with anticipated available long-term financing, will be sufficient to fund operations, capital expenditures, research and development efforts, dividend payments and purchases of stock under our stock repurchase program for at least the next twelve months and thereafter for the foreseeable future.